JanssenProject/jans/README.md

 ### Janssen History

-In 2020, [Gluu](https://gluu.org) decided to give contributors a role in the governance of its open-source software, and collaborated with the Linux Foundation to charter the Janssen Project.
+In 2020, [Gluu](https://gluu.org) decided to give contributors a role in the governance and collaborated with the Linux Foundation to charter the Janssen Project.
 The initial software contribution for the Janssen Project was a fork of the "Gluu Server".
-After this initial contribution, the Janssen Project developers added a new configuration control plane, tools, demos, documentation, packaging and deployment assets.
+Subsequently, the Janssen Project developers added a new configuration control plane, tools, demos, documentation, packaging and deployment assets.

 ### Why the name Janssen?

-Pigeons (or doves...) are universally regarded as a symbol of peace--which I think every can agree we need more of today.
+Pigeons (or doves...) are universally regarded as a symbol of peace--which I think everyone can agree we need more of today.
 But pigeons are also really fast, capable of flying 1000 kilometers in a single day, powered by a handful of seeds.
 The **Janssen brothers of Arendonk** in Belgium bred the world's fastest family of racing pigeons.
 Janssen racing pigeons revolutionized the sport.
 The Janssen Project seeks to revolutionize how open-source digital identity scales in the clouds.